upatras-hci/iv/reports/12013254/readme.md

 #### 🔗 [Sign up/Sign in form](https://codepen.io/EvangeliaChatz/pen/GRBXNPd)  <br>
 In this example I made changes such as changing the font sizes,from the [initial one](https://codepen.io/abxlfazl/details/VwKzaEm) as they were too large and spoiled the final result. </br>
 Change in focus state, when the user clicks on a form field to fill it, and other minor changes seen in the code.
-In more detail I did the followings:-
+In more detail I did the followings:
 <br>

  ![BEFORE](https://user-images.githubusercontent.com/99615706/218907604-e371fb6e-880e-4b55-8678-927619219d9f.svg)| ![AFTER](https://user-images.githubusercontent.com/99615706/218907639-221f624f-b176-47ff-847b-a4e52c9ca3c9.svg)